- sole type i16

 - declared global?

-by name - no -> find/assign variable name, emit
+- no -> find/assign variable name, emit `setlocal` by index

 - else compile expression